emberjs/cfp-app/README.md

 bundle exec rake db:create db:migrate db:seed
 ```

-NOTE: Seed will make an admin user with an email of an@admin.com to get started.
+**NOTE**: Seed will make an admin user with an email of an@admin.com to get started.
 There is a special, development only login method in Omniauth that you can use to test it out.

 1. Start the server